meshery/meshery/docs/pages/project/FAQ.md

 #### Question: Why should I use Meshery?

-**Answer:** _Meshery is a powerful tool for managing ​service meshes and ​Kubernetes infrastructure.
-It seamlessly integrates with different service meshes and offers extensibility through dedicated adapters for each supported service mesh.
-With Meshery, you can easily configure your environment and service meshes, upload and manage applications, and analyze performance._
+**Answer:** _Meshery is a powerful tool for managing ​Kubernetes infrastructure.
+It seamlessly integrates with different hundreds of tools and offers extensibility through many different [extension points]({{site.baseurl}}/extensibility/#extension-points).
+With Meshery, you can easily discover your environment, collaboratively manage multiple Kubernetes clusters, connect your Git and Helm repos, and analyze app and infra performance._

 #### Question: What architecture does Meshery have?
   **Answer:** _.There are several compotents, languages and they have different purposes.
 See Meshery's [Architecture](https://docs.meshery.io/concepts/architecture)._